-The Society for the Humanities invites applications for Humanities Dissertation Writing Groups.
+The invites applications for Humanities Dissertation Writing Groups.
 These competitive grants will encourage supportive and critical discussion of dissertation prospecti and drafts of dissertation chapters in the humanities.

 Applications should include a schedule of meetings (roughly one every 2-3 weeks) to be held in the course of the academic year, which would necessarily include regular circulation to the group of chapters-in-progress by each member.
 Such sessions should offer substantive response and discussion by the group of each individual chapter.
 If the groups consist of students who have very recently passed the A-Exam, their sessions could be focused on penning a prospectus.